Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Have you ever considered visiting a spa in France?

-I ask because I’m just back from a few days in the French Alps at Brides-les-Bains, and it occurs to me that you might not know that France is one of the world’s premier wellness destinations.
+I ask because I’m just back from a few days in the French Alps at Brides-les-Bains, and it occurs to me that you might not know that France is one of the world’s premier wellness destinations, and home to some of the best spas in Europe.

 The different kinds of spa in France